TaranVH/2nd-keyboard/README.md

 ------------

-I'm the main video editor for Linus Media Group.
+I (was) the main video editor for Linus Media Group.
 We put out multiple videos every day, so I had to learn how to work quickly, without sacrificing quality.
 These AutoHotKey scripts speed up my workflow significantly.
 (Mostly for Premiere Pro and Explorer)

 I pioneered the use of a 2nd keyboard purely for macros, and later, the concept of "wrapping" keystrokes inside of other keystrokes, (ideally, the super-function keys (F13-F24)) as a means of massively multiplying the number of unique available keys.